Årnes Station

-Årnes Station (Årnes stasjon) is a railway station located in Årnes in Nes, Norway, on the Kongsvinger Line.
+Årnes Station (Årnes stasjon) is a railway station on the Kongsvinger Line located in Årnes in Nes Municipality in Akershus county, Norway.
 The station was built in 1862 as part of Kongsvingerbanen.
 The station is served hourly by the Oslo Commuter Rail line R14 operated by Vy, in addition to extra rush-hour trains and express trains to Kongsvinger and Sweden.
 Most commuter trains terminate at Årnes.